-A member of the 2010 Blue Dragon baseball team that finished third at the NJCAA World Series, Toby Cornejo returns to Hutchinson as the infielders coach for his third season.
+A member of the 2010 Blue Dragon baseball team that finished third at the NJCAA World Series, Toby Cornejo returned to Hutchinson and is now in his fourth season as the infielders coach.

 Cornejo returned to Hutchinson before the 2016-17 school year after one year as an assistant coach at Coffeyville Community College and two seasons as the head coach at Next Level Baseball Academy.